ioliveros/github-api-client/README.md

 # Github API Client

-`Github API Client` pulls data from github api
+A `Github API Client` that pulls data from github api

 ## Installation